tokiponacensus/tokiponacensus.github.io/_posts/2022-11-03-census-results-2022.md

 ## Communities
 Discord and Reddit are still the most represented communities.
 Interestingly, the percentage of people in Discord has grown from 74.1% to 86.3% and the Reddit one has decreased from 65.6% to 55.1%.
 This is despite the exponential growth we showed on Reddit above, which just means that the Discord community has been growing even faster!
 Some new platforms have got Toki Pona communities, like Mastodon and VRChat, which we have extracted from the free answer part of this question.

+Remember you can click on the bars to see their labels and numbers if they are missing in small screens.

 <div id="22What Toki Pona communities are you in?"></div>
 <div id="22What Toki Pona communities are you in?_tp"></div>
 {% include free_text/22_What_Toki_Pona_communities_are_you_in.html %}